michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 36. Was it from you that the word of Aloha went forth?
 Or did it come only to you?

-37. But if any man of you think that he is a prophet, or that he is spiritual,Or, of the Spirit. let him acknowledge these which I write to you to be the commandments of our Lord.
+37. But if any man of you think that he is a prophet, or that he is spiritual,

 38. But if any man know not, let him not know.